South African Secret Service: Current status

 The Service is extremely secretive about its operations, and thus few details reach the public.
 However, when taking current South African policy and concerns into account, it appears the attentions of the SASS are currently focused on two main areas: The activities of Al-Qaeda and similar groups abroad in relation to South Africa's security, and the activities of illegal South African mercenaries, most especially in parts of Africa and Iraq.
-The South African Secret Service is one of the elite intelligence organisations in Africa; another is the State Security Service in Nigeria.

 In popular culture

 The SASS appear in the 2017–2018 Millarworld comic book series Kingsman: The Red Diamond, primarily embodied by Agent Kwaito.